 References for MA applications

-The School of Arts, Languages and Cultures has a new electronic referee report form that we urge all our applicants (including EU and International) to use, instead of the generic report forms.
+We use an electronic referee report form that we urge all our applicants (including EU and International) to use, instead of the generic pdf report forms.

 To the referee: